weblicht/curb/components/GenericForms/README.md

 `Select`: displays an HTML select element with a corresponding label and validation feedback

+`Options`: displays an array of values as HTML option elements

 `TextInput`: displays a text input with a corresponding label and validation feedback